RazorOp/razorops-web/_posts/2019-03-27-razorops-ci-cd-with-heroku-apps.md

     - commands:
       - gem install dpl
       - dpl --provider=heroku --app=$HEROKU_APP_NAME --api-key=$HEROKU_API_KEY
 ```

-Razorops will trigger pipeline if code is pushed to production branch.

-Razorops will deploy production branch to heroku.
+Razorops will trigger pipeline if code is pushed to production branch. it will deploy production branch to heroku.